 Clarity and authenticity develop from being grounded for the long-term future.
 Enjoy your journey.

-A 50-year Girl Scout, Pam Watson Korbel is an Interim Executive, Corporate Director and Philanthropic Leader.
+Pam Watson Korbel is an Interim Executive and Corporate Director specializing in fast-growth companies.
 She can be reached through her company SmartGrowth, Inc. at 303-906-4144 and firstname.lastname@example.org.